 Shaw Festival eNews subscribers can enjoy 2-for-1 admission to the acclaimed exhibition Ron Thom and the Allied Arts at Toronto’s Gardiner Museum – now through April 27 only.
 Ron Thom was one of Canada’s greatest architects – arguably our Frank Lloyd Wright – and also the architect of The Shaw’s Festival Theatre.
 The exhibition presents a fascinating behind-the-scenes look at his masterpieces (between 1947-1972) and how ceramics – with his reverence of the Mingei folk craft movement – became essential to his total design aesthetic.
 For more information, visit gardinermuseum.com

 Simply show a print-out of this eNewsletter to enjoy this special offer.

 *Offer valid until April 27, 2014.
 Not applicable Fridays 4-9pm.
 Price of admission will be based on category value of greater or equal value.
 Cannot be combined with other discounts or special offers.

-Congratulations to Emily C. from Buffalo, NY who has won this month’s contest for Backstage Pass subscribers.
-She will receive a pair of tickets to a 2014 performance of The Philadelphia Story.
+Congratulations to Brad D. from Burlington who has won this month’s contest for Backstage Pass subscribers.
+He will receive a pair of tickets to a 2014 performance of The Philadelphia Story.
 Backstage Pass subscribers are automatically entered to win each month.